Not autism spectrum disorder, or disorders anymore. But just… autism.

 And here’s the thing – while some of you will outright fully reject what I’m saying, I do believe a majority of you may quietly nod secretly to yourselves about your own “esoteric” experiences with psychic phenomena and life as an empath.
 With SPD.
 And OCD.
 And ADD.
 Yes, one heck of a package! 🙂

 Bottom line: autism etc is perhaps not to be “cured” so much as supported.
-We are not broken, but “twice exceptional” as someone smarter than me wisely described us.
+We are not broken, but “twice exceptional” as someone else wisely described us.
 And if the experiences of the A to A presenters are to be believed (and I do believe them, I got chills watching), once we start to listen and follow each other, and stop trying to force everyone into the same learning (and medical billing) boxes, we’ll all do better.

 That’s not to say that the most afflicted among us don’t need plenty of medical help and support.
 But it’s not the same as saying “cured” outright.
 As in, not being you.
 (And yes, I’m alluding to the totally non-verbal, sometimes violent children some get to support.)
 My heart does go out to the parents having to deal with this.

 But I’d like to start promoting autism acceptance as this site does so elegantly and eloquently, not just awareness, which implies a problem and pathology.
 And stop trying to “prevent” it entirely, as I think that may be a futile task as I think it may be our evolutionary response to our current environment which we cannot quickly change.
 Perhaps we have just too many years of accumulated stress being passed down in our epi-genetics?
+And of course, this includes supporting the very challenged parents who are trying to thread this very fine needle in an allistic world.

 Just eat real food, folks!
 According to your sensitivities of course.
 No more boxed and instant microwave meals, however convenient.
 Trust me, I spend a bulk of my time in the kitchen now, which is why I’m not writing more, I’m too busy cooking and cleaning for myself, but it’s working.